aabs/aabs.github.io/_posts/2019-09-16-knowledge-graphs-4-querying-your-knowledge-graph-using-net.md

+---
-Title: Knowledge Graphs 4 - Querying your knowledge graph using .NET
+title: Knowledge Graphs 4 - Querying your knowledge graph using .NET
-Date: 2019-09-16 12:54
+date: 2019-09-16 12:54
-Author: aabs
+author: aabs
-Category: .NET, programming, Semantic Web
+category: .NET, programming, Semantic Web
-Tags: .NET, knowledge graphs, RDF
+tags: .NET, knowledge graphs, RDF
-Slug: knowledge-graphs-4-querying-your-knowledge-graph-using-net
+slug: knowledge-graphs-4-querying-your-knowledge-graph-using-net
-Status: published
+status: published
-Attachments: 2019/09/jonas-jacobsson-hdjeq7-a-yq-unsplash.jpg
+attachments: 2019/09/jonas-jacobsson-hdjeq7-a-yq-unsplash.jpg
+...

 This installment leaves the CLI behind to show how we consume a knowledge graph within our programmatic environments.
 The framework I use to work with RDF is [dotNetRdf](http://www.dotnetrdf.org/).